 Division of Intramural Research

-NHGRI investigators, along with their collaborators at other NIH institutes and research institutions, have embarked on a number of high-risk efforts to unearth clues about the complex genetic pathways involved in human diseases.
+NHGRI investigators, along with their collaborators at other NIH Institutes and various research institutions worldwide, have embarked on a number of high-risk efforts to unearth clues about the complex genetic pathways involved in human diseases.
 These efforts have used genomic sequence data from humans and other species to pinpoint hundreds of potential disease genes, including those implicated in cancer, diabetes, premature aging, hereditary deafness, various neurological, developmental, metabolic, and immunological disorders, and others.
-These studies have brought together NHGRI basic scientists and clinicians in collaborations aimed at developing better approaches for detecting, diagnosing and managing these often debilitating genetic disorders.
+These studies have brought together NHGRI basic scientists and clinicians in collaborations aimed at developing better approaches for detecting, diagnosing, and managing these often-debilitating genetic disorders.

 Division of Management

 The Division of Managementplans and directs administrative management functions at the National Human Genome Research Institute, including administrative management, management analysis and evaluation, financial management, information technology, ethics and human resources.
 It advises senior leadership on developments in administrative management and their implications and effects on program management, and coordinates administrative management activities in support of their programs.